Nexus Mods: Features

-In June 2016, wide-ranging theft of NexusMods mods for other corporate mod websites was noted in the press, with Nexus owner Robin Scott (Dark0ne) criticizing Bethesda's lack of response to the issue.
-That month, Nexus added an extra permissions system to the website so stolen mods on other websites were easier to see.
+In June 2016, wide-ranging theft of Nexus Mods content for other corporate mod websites was noted in the press, with Nexus founder and owner Robin Scott (Dark0ne) criticizing Bethesda's lack of response to the issue.
+That month, Nexus added an extra permissions system to the website so that stolen mods on other websites were easier to see.
 Although there was already an extensive permissions system for mods, the addition to the system for console modding allowed users to select what their intent for the mod was in terms of use, and where they would allow it to be available.
 It also allowed "console players to search the Nexus system for mods they can find via their console's Bethesda.net browser if they like the look of them."

 Supported games

-The Nexus Mods network supported 1733 games as of June 2022, and features a single forum and a wiki for site and mod-related topics.
+The Nexus Mods network supported 3,204 games as of November 2024, and features a single forum and a wiki for site and mod-related topics.
 The main Nexus Mods web page lists the various games for which mods are available, along with the number of files, authors and downloads.
 Games with the most mods hosted were:

 Nexus Mod Manager

 Nexus Mod Manager (NMM) is an open-source program associated with Nexus Mods.
 Available only for Microsoft Windows, it automates the download and installation of mods for 30+ games as of May 2022, among them The Elder Scrolls V: Skyrim and Fallout 3.
 Advantages of using NMM over manual mod installation include easy organization, installation, and uninstallation of mods.
 According to the Nexus site, NMM "integrates with the Nexus sites to provide you with a fast, efficient, and much less hassled modding experience."

-Nexus Mods has since replaced Nexus Mod Manager with Vortex, the official Nexus Mods mod manager with improved mod handling and a more modern interface.

-Nexus Mod Manager is still maintained by the same developer with the help of the community and it is now called NMM Community Edition.
+In early 2018, it was replaced by a new and improved dedicated mod manager called Vortex, with support for NMM being discontinued and the mod manager archived.